 The UEFA Squad Cost Rule explained: what the 70% cap means, how it is calculated and why clubs breach it

 Four Premier League clubs breached the UEFA Squad Cost Rule in the 2025 calendar year.
-The rule itself, a 70% cap on aggregate squad costs relative to relevant revenues, is deceptively simple in concept and genuinely complex in application.
+The rule itself, a 70% cap on aggregate squad costs relative to UEFA’s defined revenue and net transfer-result denominator, is deceptively simple in concept and genuinely complex in application.
 This guide explains precisely what it requires, how the ratio is calculated, what counts in the numerator and what does not, and what the consequences of a breach look like in practice.

 This is the second article in our UEFA Financial Sustainability series.
 To view the whole series, click here.